Ville-Software/qxtabris/readme.md

 Install the [Tabris.js Developer App](https://docs.tabris.com/latest/developer-app.html) on your mobile device.

 You now should have everything needed to compile and run this project.
-The Qooxdoo compiler uses a loader template tailored for the Tabris.js runtime.
+The Qooxdoo compiler uses a loader template tailored for the Tabris.js runtime [Reference](https://docs.tabris.com/latest/runtime.html).
 Below is an exerpt from the project's compile.json file showing where the boot loader temple is stored.

 ```json
 "applications": [